mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

     {m \choose n} z^n (-1)^{m -  n}
 \right].
 $$
-What this allows us to do is to separate the variable $z^n$ from the rest of the equation, leaving the generating function in the standard format from where to read the probability distribution $P(m)$.
+This allows us to separate the variable $z^n$ from the rest of the equation, leaving the standard format generating function to read the probability distribution $P(m)$.
 This looks as
 $$
 G(z) = \sum_{n=0}^\infty z^n
 \left[